The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \begin{corollary} A framework $\fw=(\verts,\edges,\p)$ of dimension $\geq 2$ is indecomposable if and only if every pair of vertices is an implicit edge. \end{corollary}

-\begin{proof} If $\fw$ is indecomposable, then for any deformation $\fw[G]=(\verts,\edges,\p[\psi])$ we have $\psi=\lambda \p +\b t$ for some $\lambda\in \R$ and $\b t\in \R^d$, and every pair of vertices fulfills \eqref{eq:implicitedge} with this $\lambda$.
+\begin{proof} If $\fw$ is indecomposable, then for any deformation $\fw[G]=(\verts,\edges,\p[\psi])$ we have $\psi=\b\lambda \p +\b t$ for some $\b\lambda\in \R$ and $\b t\in \R^d$, and every pair of vertices fulfills \eqref{eq:implicitedge} with this $\b\lambda$.

-Reciprocally, if every pair of vertices of $\fw$ is an implicit edge, then as $\fw$ is of dimension at least 2, by \Cref{lem:Dim2AllImplicitImpliesDependent}, the graph $\EELD$ is a complete graph.
-By \Cref{cor:extendedgraph} (iii), this implies that $\fw$ is indecomposable. \end{proof}
+Conversely, if every pair of vertices of $\fw$ is an implicit edge, then as $\fw$ is of dimension at least 2, by \Cref{lem:Dim2AllImplicitImpliesDependent}, the graph $\EELD$ is a complete graph.
+By \Cref{cor:extendedgraph} (iii), $\fw$ is indecomposable. \end{proof}